joinpursuit/AC_4_Web/bridge/lessons/09_functions_ii.md

 ## Exercises

-1. Create two functions: `double` and `square`.
-Create a third function `doubleSquare` that uses both of the functions.
+1. Create two functions: `double` and `square`. `double` should take a number and return the number times two. `square` should take a number and return the number squared.
+Create a third function `doubleSquare` that uses both of the functions to return a number that is first doubled and then squared.

 2. Create a function `classyGreeting` that takes as input the strings `firstName` and `lastName`, and returns a string with a greeting using the two.
 Create a second function `yell` that takes as input as string and returns the string in all capitalized letters.
 Create a third function `yellGreeting` that will take the `firstName` and `lastName` as inputs and yell a greeting using the two.